 We’ve shown you how to use masks for cropping, but masks can be added to nearly any effect that changes the look of your clips.

-Masks can be added with all color effects, allowing you to create stunning visuals in your films beyond the standard fade to black vignette.
+Masks can be added with all color effects, allowing you to create stunning visuals in your films beyond the standard fade to a black vignette.
 Here, for example, we have used a Tint effect to remove all of the colors from the outside of the mask.
 Using masks with color effects can also help to fix shots where there is a considerable amount of contrast, as you can selectively lighten or darken parts of a scene.